HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 GPC allows users to signal that they do not want their data to be sold or shared with third parties, and companies are legally obligated to respect this signal under certain laws.
 Major browsers and privacy-focused extensions support GPC, and it is gaining traction as a more effective tool for user privacy.

-Analysis shows that 55.84% of desktop sites and 54.9% of mobile sites consume the GPC signal through JavaScript, which is significantly higher than the DNT signal.
+Analysis shows that on 55.84% of desktop sites and 54.9% of mobile sites the GPC signal can be accessed through JavaScript, which is significantly higher than the DNT signal.
 Another optional requirement of GPC is a well-known URL which resides at the /.well-known/gpc.json endpoint (relative to the website’s origin server URL).
-This resource is meant to indicate that the website abides by GPC requests.
-While lack of this resource does not mean that the website does not respect GPC, it does complicate tracking compliance, across a large number of sites, a difficult chore.
+This resource is meant to indicate the website’s awareness and support of GPC, but at the same time it doesn’t guarantee that it abides by GPC.
 In our measurements, we find that only 0.27% of mobile sites and 0.26% of desktop sites have an accessible well-known endpoint.

 {{ figure_markup(
   image="Presence-of-Global-Privacy-Control.png",